-How many websites have some form of authentication process?
-They assure you it is safe with locking images, but are they really?
+How many websites have some kind of authentication process?
+They assure you it is safe with locking images, but are they?
 Surprisingly (or not) there are many weaknesses in logins and session times.
-A failure or weakness in the authentication allows attackers to compromise passwords and session tokens as well as exploiting other opportunity to gain user identity information.
+A failure or weakness in the authentication allows attackers to compromise passwords and session tokens as well as exploit other opportunities to gain user identity information.

-Some attackers come through your defenses using brute force.
+Some attackers come through your security shields using brute force.
 It’s an attack that lacks subtlety, but it can be highly effective.
 With a brute drive, millions of potential login credentials are cycled through your system one after another until something works.
 Once they are in, they are in.

 Distributed Denial Providers

-Hacking strategies know no expiration dates.
+Hacking strategies know no expiry dates.
 Distributed denial attacks may be old-fashioned, but they can still be very effective.
 Rather than an attack of brute force, the distributed denial attack is like a swarm of small warriors attacking in isolation all over your server.
-Eventually, the sheer volume of attacks consumes your bandwidth and the site is open for visitors.
+Eventually, the sheer volume of attacks consumes your bandwidth and the website is still open for visitors.

-Another oldie but goody, viruses never go out of style!
-More than 80 percent of companies are fending off viruses via email and files on a daily basis.
+Viruses never go out of style!
+More than 80 percent of companies are fending off viruses via email and files daily.
 It doesn’t help that viruses are developing right along with the software designed to prevent them from getting through.

 Mass Mail Attacks

 The clever hacker (and aren’t they all?) has a two-stage attack.
-First he sends a nasty virus or malware your way.
-Resources are slammed as you deal with and remove the virus before the worst can happen.
+First, he sends a nasty virus or malware your way.
+Resources are slammed as you deal with and do the online virus protection before the worst can happen.
 Then, as soon as you are relaxing at the end of the fight, the hacker walks right through the openings in your security software you failed to close immediately after banishing the original virus.

 Insecure Direct Object References

 Direct object references occur when a tiny hole or weakness exposes a reference to an internal implementation object like a database key or single file.
-Attackers manipulate the references to gain data without even triggering an alarm without a quality access control check.
+Attackers manipulate the references to gain data without even triggering an alarm and a quality cyber and physical access control security systems check.

-In another series of coordinated attacks, a buffer overflow overwhelms servers with a series of assaults with the purpose of locking up the system leaving defenses vulnerable to an attack.
+In another series of coordinated attacks, a buffer overflow overwhelms servers with a series of assaults to lock up the system leaving defenses vulnerable to an attack.